AurMad/STOCfree/README.md

 posterior distribution for the probability of being status positive given a sequence of test results and risk factor occurrence.
 This probability of being positive to the status (usually infection) is predicted for the last month in the dataset.
-Data collected before is used as historical data to train the model.
+Data collected before are used as historical data to train the model.
 Risk factors of new infection (more broadly of becoming status positive) are considered.
 The model is run in a Bayesian framework with estimation and prediction